 As for the central banks, the smoke signals are in all shades.
 Complexity is increased and confused by political and social additions to mandates relating to employment and climate change, both sitting uneasily alongside managing growth to a pre-determined inflation target.
 But underpinning all the debates is one simple question: at what point on the economic recovery path is it not only inappropriate but wrong for central banks still to be stoking the economic boiler, particularly if governments are weighing in from a political angle with significant fiscal measures of their own?

 Open to the charge of dithering, the Federal Reserve is still ‘talking about thinking about’ when to begin tapering its bond purchasing programme, a pre-requisite to raising interest rates.
-The Bank of Japan, meanwhile, has stopped its own asset purchases.
+The Bank of Japan, one of the most persistent employers of quantitative easing particularly using it to manage bond yields to a target rate, has stopped its asset purchases.
 The Australian and Canadian central banks have reduced the rate at which assets are purchased, so too the Bank of England.
 It is important to note that ‘tapering’ (slowing the rate of asset purchases) and ‘tightening’ are often used interchangeably but are in reality quite different: ‘tapering’ is still economically stimulatory, merely less so than before; ‘tightening’ is when the central bank withdraws the stimulus (whether that be through shrinking liquidity, or raising interest rates, or both sequentially) and applies the brakes to the economy.